red-gate/CORE-Tech-Radar/.github/CONTRIBUTING.md

-# Remember this is public!
+# This is private but...!

-Avoid internal links and code names and don't accidentally leak any of Redgate's secrets!
+The main [Tech-Radar repository](https://github.com/red-gate/Tech-Radar) is public and at some point, the contents of this repo may well be merged so please avoid internal links and code names and don't accidentally leak any of Redgate's secrets!

 # Contain description in quotes